-Electrolux has over 1,700 direct material suppliers throughout its markets.
+Electrolux has over 1,700 direct material suppliers throughout its markets, including about 120 OEM (original equipment manufacturing) suppliers and a large number of indirect material partners.
 The Electrolux Responsible Sourcing Program monitors and supports suppliers by screening supplier candidates, monitoring compliance, educating suppliers and building transparent and supportive relationships.